mjcull/R4H2O/manuscript/4_tidyverse.md

     geom_bar() +
     coord_flip()
 ```
+{width: 70%}
 ![Figure 4.3: Flipped bar chart of the number of samples per zone.](resources/session4/gormsey_zones.png)

 The column geometry, expressed as `geom_col()`, also produces a bar chart, but for a different type of data.
 While the bar geom counts the number of occurrences of the variable, the column version reads the number from the data.

-The little example below creates a data frame of the number of turbidity samples in Merton and visualises the result.
+The example below creates a data frame of the number of turbidity samples in Merton and visualises the result.
+The `table()` function is a convenient method to quickly count the number of unique elements in a vector.

 {format: r, line-numbers: false}
 ```